+---------------------------------------------------+

 good omens: watched this with my family and enjoyed it a lot. contains both humor and meaning with characters you are intensely rooting for.

-death note: intricate plot and examination of good and evil. one of the most popular animes of all time for good reason, as it is quite well-constructed above and below the surface.
+death note: intricate plot and examination of good and evil. one of the most popular anime of all time for good reason, as it is quite well-constructed above and below the surface.

 serial experiments lain: short, gripping, and borderline prophetic. it's about the internet, and existence, in the broadest scope of those terms.